Academic Regulations & Procedures

 A person enrolled in a course or courses but not admitted by the admissions office and not following a degree program is designated a "special student."

-Special students (senior Northfield High School Honors Program students, faculty spouses, staff members and spouses) must secure permission of the Registrar and register with the Office of the Registrar after fully matriculated students have registered, usually during the first two weeks of the term.
+Special students (senior Northfield High School Honors Program students, faculty spouses, staff members and spouses) must secure permission of the Registrar and register with the Office of the Registrar after fully matriculated students have registered during the first week of the term.
 The signature and permission of the instructor should be obtained after the registrar has checked the class list for available spaces in the course.